project-chip/connectedhomeip/examples/lighting-app/k32w/README.md

 ```

     -   without Secure element
-        Exaactly the same steps as above but set chip_with_se05x=0 in the gn command
+        Exactly the same steps as above but set chip_with_se05x=0 in the gn command

 Note that "patch_k32w_sdk.sh" script must be run for patching the K32W061 SDK
 2.6.3.